gaia-platform/GaiaPlatform/scratch/dax/active_samples.md

 ```

 ### Table with filter expressions
-Note that filter expressions `where` clause are only specified in rules and not DDL.
-DDL is just repeated here from above for reference.
+Note that the `where` clause is only specified in the rule prologue and not in the DDL.The DDL example is just repeated here for reference.
 #### DDL
 ```
 create table Persons active(on_insert, on_update, on_delete)